 Whether you’re dealing with small fillets and steaks which are perfect for quick dinner meals, or a whole side of salmon for that elegant special dinner nights – knowing the right salmon seasoning to use is the key to nailing it.

 Here are just 12 spices for salmon that can get you started in freshening up your salmon recipe repertoire.
 You probably already have most of these spices in your pantry, now see here how you can create a great spice combo that will work wonders with salmon.
+Once you know what spices you want to use, you can then think about what to serve with the salmon.

 Spices for Salmon